Leveson reveals inquiry concerns

 He said Sir Jeremy assured him that "no fixed view had been formed and it was wrong to infer from the prime minister's observations any concerns or collective view".

-Lord Justice Leveson told the inquiry he considered convening a special session to deal with the MoS article, but decided against it on grounds of cost.'Not deterred'
+Lord Justice Leveson told the inquiry he considered convening a special session to deal with the MoS article, but decided against it on grounds of cost.

 He said he acknowledged there were concerns within the media about the impact of the inquiry, but insisted that he was fully committed to press freedom.